equalitie/Caislean/README.md

 offer your users a Jabber/XMPP service and a VPN, your configuration files won't have to include the roles that are needed for email and Wordpress.

-In each role's detailed documentation (in the role-doc/ directory) you will also find a list of the necessary roles that you need to launch for that module to work.
-But to be sure, in the present directory you will also find an [overview of the roles](roles_list.md) where roles that are fundamental for the server to run correctly are separated from the roles for each single service.
+In each role's detailed documentation (in the `role-doc` directory) you will also find a list of the necessary roles that you need to launch for that module to work.
+But to be sure, in the present directory you will also find an [overview of the roles](doc/roles_list.md) where roles that are fundamental for the server to run correctly are separated from the roles for each single service.